Hellyeenbeans/Hellyeenbeans/README.md

 ![dffdffarrrar](https://github.com/user-attachments/assets/b78c1a17-7a4c-48f5-9d8d-c37e28f01677)

+PONYTOWN

 HIYA, I’m @Hellyeenbeans!!
 I'm a pretty chill person unless it's like AGGRESSIVELY AWKWARD- but other than that hello!!!
+Please interact with me I swear I won't bite your hand off

 BYI-- I am usually offtab, due to that I don't see messages directed to me often </3, if you have anything to say to me PLEASE whisper it, I promise I don't bite <]:9

 If I have the paintbrush out- like on my pony, that usually means I am drawing!
 Feel free to give me art requests <3, but no guaranteed I'll do them, but if I doooo, they'll be posted to my tumblr which you can find in my profile links!

 My fandoms are Phighting, Pressure, Regretevator, Big top Burger, The Walten Files, Fisch, CoS, FNAF, Undertale/Deltarune, Dandy's world, WWATTP, Poppy Playtime, Portal, Subnautica, Minecraft, Webfishing, Mouthwashing, CRK, and Fnf , A handful, I know!

 I’m currently learning how to script, how to improve my artstyle(s), modeling, and storyboarding, but I know a handful of them already..
 I also animate!
+I swear most of the art I post is ass but I DO know when/how to lock in

 If we know eachother a bit closer (friends or something of the sort) you can call me Ivy instead!

 A little fun fact about me, I LOOOOVE crocodiles!

 ![](https://komarev.com/ghpvc/?username=Hellyeenbeans&color=ff69b4)

+"What's playin'?"

 [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=31n77p5t7sufmogpv6ab65rklqmq&cover_image=true&theme=novatorem&show_offline=false&background_color=121212&interchange=false&bar_color=ed074c&bar_color_cover=false)](https://github.com/kittinan/spotify-github-profile)